bfix/gnunet-docker/README.md

 It maps two local directories into the container, the home directories of the user `gnunet` (GNUnet system account) and `user` (GNUnet user account).
-Make sure that your local folders have the following uid/gid assignements:
+Make sure that your local folders have the following uid/gid assignments:

 * `local folder 1`: (uid=1000/gid=1000)
 * `local folder 2`: (uid=102/gid=102)

-You should copy the user's `gnunet.conf` to the `.config` directory in `local folder 1` before running the container.
+You have to copy the user's `gnunet.conf` to the `.config` subdirectory in `local folder 1` before running the container.

 When the container is started, a shell is opened for user `user` and no GNUnet